-Center for Global Development, a prominent think tank, features Luminos in its new blog series: “Diaries from the Frontline.”
+Center for Global Development features Luminos in its new blog series: “Diaries from the Frontline.”
 The series focuses on education organizations that are pivoting during COVID-19.
 Here is the first installment, which is also available at www.cgdev.org/blog/diaries-frontline-how-education-organizations-are-providing-food-and-relief-during-covid-19.

 Diaries from the Frontline: How Education Organizations Are Providing Food and Relief during COVID-19